4aiman/specialties/README.md

 This version was modified by 4aiman, though you may haven't noticed it.
 Anyway, I had:
  - disabled XP gain if you're a ghost;
+ - added other stuff to make in compatible with "enchantment" mod;
  - make granted "fly" priv to expire after 80 sec;
- - disables XP spamming by destroying your own buildings;
+ - disabled XP spamming by destroying your own buildings;
  - etc...